x1o/xihmm/README.md

 fact, a coursework, written by the author during his study in the St. Petersburg State University, in 2016.

 To run it, you'd need a `jupyter` notebook.
-The corresponding .html and .py files are also included for illustrative purposes, but they may be out of sync with the source .ipynb file.
+Github has a built-in preview for the .ipynb files, though.
+The corresponding .py file is also included, but it may be out of sync with the source .ipynb file.

 If you are interested in technical details or perhaps lonely and want to chat, drop a mail to `xio@ungrund.org`.
 All the best to you.